 Using “I’m speaking my truth” to tell someone off; to berate, to chastise, to put someone down.

 Using “I needed to practice self-care” to get out of a commitment (when the real issue is poor time management and planning).
-Sadly, life coaches do this all of the time…to other life coaches.

 Using “you should believe that there’s enough for everyone” as a justification for copying (or very closely copying) someone else’s work.